puckpuck/hny-btgen/README.md

 | --sequence-number   |                      | Sequence # to use for board template, needs to be unique     | `99999` |
 | --version           |                      | Display version information                                  | `false` |

+**Note:** you can ommit --sequence-number and use default value 99999.
+You will be prompted to update this when adding template in hound.
+Automatic template validation will suggest next value to be used.

 ## Variables

 You can specify a file with variable column mappings.
 The file can be in